ekillops/address-book/README.md

 4. _Display a list of stored contacts on the homepage_
 5. _Allow user to clear contacts_
 6. _Allow user to delete and individual contact_
+7. _Allow user to search contacts by name_

 ## Setup/Installation Requirements

+_Requires Windows_

 _Clone the repository, from the project folder in PowerShell run ">dnx kestrel" and visit http://localhost:5004_

 ## Known Bugs